pin-yu/datalab-drinks-backend/README.md

 ## TODO:
 - order validation (done)
+- complete integrateion test (done)
+- return an order report (in development)
+- dockerize (in development)
 - get history orders, not only just get this week's order (in development)
-- complete test cases (in development)